giuliaok/crawls_nest/guide_for_contributors.md

 When calling [`process_warc_files.py`](https://github.com/giuliaok/crawls_nest/blob/main/scripts/process_warc_files.py) a user might decide to extract postcodes (and for which geography), do text classification, or do both.

+:exclamation: When I started working with warc format data, I found [`this tutorial`](https://skeptric.com/notebooks/WAT%20WET%20WARC%20-%20Common%20Crawl%20Archives.html) extremely useful.
+It is very simple but covers all the basics

 ### Attributes

 The class has currently got 3 attributes, all related to geography: